DWA Volunteer Membership and Benefits

 How to become a DWA Volunteer

 DWA greatly values the contribution of our volunteers.
 Expressions of interest to volunteer are currently closed.
 We will resume taking applications in mid March 2025.
-Please check back then and sent in a your application.
-We hope you have a great summer!**
+Please check back then and send in your application.
+We hope you have a great summer!

 DWA has volunteering opportunities both on and off snow.